dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCMPRPlotter

    SERIES_ANALYSIS_CONFIG_FILE
-     Specify the absolute path for the configuration file to use with the MET series_analysis tool by initialization time.
+     Path to configuration file read by series_analysis.
+     If unset, parm/met_config/SeriesAnalysisConfig_wrapped will be used.

      | *Used by:* SeriesAnalysis